Sébastien Michaëlis

-Sébastien Michaelis was a French inquisitor and prior of the Dominican order who lived during the late 16th and early 17th centuries.
+Sébastien Michaelis was a French inquisitor and prior of the Dominican order who lived from around 1543 to 1618.
 His Histoire admirable de la possession et conversion d'une penitente (1612) includes a classification of demons which has passed into general use in esoteric literature.

 Early career

 Michaelis was vice-inquisitor in Avignon during the 1580s and was involved in a number of witch trials: a series of cases in 1581 and 1582 led to at least fourteen women being convicted and burnt.
 In 1587 he published a tract on demons called Pneumologie: Discours des esprits.
 By 1610 he was prior of the Dominican community at Saint-Maxim near Aix-en-Provence.